 - $50 application fee (payable in U.S. dollars only)

 Required transcripts, English proficiency test scores and letters of recommendation must be submitted to LSAC’s Credential Assembly Service (CAS).
 Do not send any documents directly to the Office of Admissions at Georgia State Law unless the staff specifically asks you to do so.

-Georgia State Law will accept applications from Thursday, May 15, to Monday, Dec.
-15, for fall 2015 enrollment.
+Georgia State Law continues to accept applications for fall 2017 enrollment.